EasyCorp/EasyAdminBundle/Resources/doc/3-customizing-first-backend.md

         'Inventory (2015)': AppBundle\Entity\Product
 ```

-You can also explicitly specify the labels:
+You can also explicitly define the entity label using the `label` option:

 ```yaml
 # app/config/config.yml